polar-app/polar-app/README.md

 - **Standards Based** All content is stored as JSON in a well documented schema.
 Annotations never mutate the original content.

 - **Portable** Run across any platform.
 Linux, MacOS, and Windows supported.
+We also product snaps which means you can install our .deb files on Ubuntu or Debian but also any Linux distribution that supports snaps!

 # Screenshots